zjlxgxz/ICB_FoodBot_T4/README.md

 ### 2. Language Understanding
 ### 3. Dialogue Management
+* Dialogue State Tracking
+    * There are two parts for DST to keep the action which user and agent took

+* Agent Policy
 ### 4. Natural Language Generation
 (1)NN-based
 * An adapted version of a semantically conditioned LSTM: [RNNLG](https://github.com/shawnwun/RNNLG)